-If you drive north on Route 61 in northeastern Pennsylvania, you will come across an innocent looking detour at the top of a low mountain.
-Thinking nothing of it, you follow the signs around something unseen, perhaps road construction up ahead or a bridge repair.
-Upon closer inspection however, it seems to be a permanent closure.
-You’re soon back on the highway and greeted by an eerie site, the ghost town that is Centralia, Pennsylvania.
-It was the inspiration for the town in the horror movie Silent Hill.
-Vacant, weed filled lots occupy a grid of empty streets.
-Here and there, tufts of white smoke appear to be coming from the earth itself.
+If you drive north on Route 61 in northeastern Pennsylvania, U.S., you will come across an innocent looking detour at the top of a low mountain.
+Thinking nothing of it, drivers follow the signs around something unseen, perhaps road construction up ahead or a bridge repair.
+Upon closer inspection however, it seems to be a permanent closure of the road to Centralia.

 What on earth could have caused the abandonment and demolition of an entire town?

-By the 1980s, the fire had affected over 200 acres and homes had to be abandoned as carbon monoxide had reached life threatening levels.
+By the 1980s, the fire had affected over 200 acres of Centralia.
+Residents had to abandon their homes as carbon monoxide had reached life threatening levels inside.
 A study concluded that the fire could burn for another 100 years or more and spread over 3,700 acres of the mountain.
-The government eventually became involved and Centralia was declared municipalis non grata.
-Rout 61 had to be detoured around the borough.
-The town was slowly abandoned, house by house, street by street, properties condemned, citizens relocated, and homes demolished. all costing about $42 million.
-A few die hard residents remained, their hopes pinned on continued efforts to contain the blaze.
-The town hoped to dig a 500-foot deep trench completely across the hilltop on which Centralia sat, holding back the fire and saving half the town.
-To no one’s surprise, the expensive trench was never dug.
+The state government eventually became involved and declared Centralia municipalis non grata.
+Route 61 had to be permanently detoured around the borough.

 Curious people like myself irresistibly come anyway, renaming it Helltown USA, drawn to the eerie, empty streets, peppered with fissures oozing white smoke.
-The old road into town is covered with the sometime graphic graffiti of thousands of visitors (Graffiti Highway).
+Thousands of visitors covered the old road into town with graphic graffiti becoming Graffiti Highway.
 A PBS Documentary on the mine fire was made in 1982, interviewing several Centralia residents.
 In 2013, the seven remaining elderly residents reached an agreement with the state allowing them to remain in their beloved homes until they died.
-I grew up in the same county as Centralia, and as a young boy, I witnessed the rebellion, sad evacuation, and slow demolition of this quaint little mountain town.
-The residents certainly did not deserve this end.
-But when mankind plays recklessly with natures resources, Nature has a way of always winning in the end.
+By 2020 only 5 remained.
+That same year, Graffiti Highway was sadly covered with a thick layer of dirt, ending a decades-long attraction.

 It’s kinda impolite to call a town “hell” whose former residents are mostly still alive, and some who still live there.